page_title_detailed

 For a CTC test, you’ll go to a lab to have a blood sample taken by needle from a vein in your arm.
 The vein is usually on the inside of your elbow, but sometimes a vein on the wrist or back of the hand is used.

-• Whether cancer is spreading to another part of the body
+• Whether cancer is growing and/or spreading

 • How well a treatment is working to control the cancer